Matt Morgan: Various alliances and feuds (2008–2010)

 On the January 4, 2010, live, three-hour, Monday night episode of Impact!
-Morgan and Hernandez defeated Dr. Stevie and Raven to become the number one contenders to the TNA World Tag Team Champions British Invasion (Brutus Magnus and Doug Williams) at Genesis.
-At the pay-per-view Morgan and Hernandez defeated the British Invasion to win the TNA World Tag Team Championship, his first major championship.
-At Against All Odds as part of the 8 Card Stud Tournament Morgan and Hernandez were forced to face each other in the first round.
+Morgan and Hernandez defeated Dr. Stevie and Raven to become the number one contenders to the TNA World Tag Team Champions British Invasion (Brutus Magnus and Doug Williams) at Genesis on January 17.
+At Genesis, Morgan and Hernandez defeated the British Invasion to win the TNA World Tag Team Championship, his first major championship.
+At Against All Odds on February 14, as part of the 8 Card Stud Tournament, Morgan and Hernandez were forced to face each other in the first round.
 Morgan defeated Hernandez by taking advantage of his injured shoulder and pinning him, while grabbing a hold of his trunks.
 However, in the semifinals Morgan was defeated by the eventual winner of the entire tournament, D'Angelo Dinero.
-At Destination X Morgan and Hernandez retained the Tag Team Titles in a match against Beer Money despite plenty of miscommunication between the two champions.
+At Destination X on March 21, Morgan and Hernandez retained the Tag Team Titles in a match against Beer Money despite plenty of miscommunication between the two champions.
 After the match Morgan nailed Hernandez with the Carbon Footprint and left with both title belts, turning heel in the process.
 The following day on Impact!
 Morgan defeated Hernandez via referee stoppage after sandwiching his head between his boot and the ring post, putting him out of action indefinitely.
 With Hernandez scheduled to miss months of action, Morgan declared himself the sole World Tag Team Champion on the edition of April 5 of Impact! and TNA went along with this and recognized him as the sole Champion.
 Morgan then went on to successfully defend the World Tag Team Title while teaming with the likes of Amazing Red, Shark Boy and Jesse Neal as his substitute partners, attacking each of them after the matches.
-On the edition of May 3 of Impact! it was announced that Morgan would defend the World Tag Team Championship at Sacrifice against Jesse Neal and Shannon Moore, both of whom he had attacked in the two previous weeks, and that Hulk Hogan would decide his partner for the match.
-On the edition of May 13 of Impact!
+On the May 3 episode of Impact! it was announced that Morgan would defend the World Tag Team Championship at Sacrifice on May 16 against Jesse Neal and Shannon Moore, both of whom he had attacked in the two previous weeks, and that Hulk Hogan would decide his partner for the match.
+On the May 13 episode of Impact!
 Morgan demanded to find out who his partner would be and when he did not get an answer, threatened to turn his match against Generation Me (Jeremy and Max Buck) into a bloodbath.
 However, Samoa Joe came to the ring to put a stop to this and hit Morgan with a Muscle Buster.
 This led to The Band coming out and Kevin Nash cashing in his "Feast or Fired" contract, after which he pinned Morgan to make himself and Scott Hall the new World Tag Team Champions.
-On the edition of June 3 of Impact!, Matt Morgan was distracted by somebody in the crowd which cost him a four-way match with Samoa Joe, Sting, and the winner of the match, TNA World Heavyweight Champion Rob Van Dam.
+On the June 3 episode of Impact!, Morgan was distracted by somebody in the crowd which cost him a four-way match with Samoa Joe, Sting, and the winner of the match, TNA World Heavyweight Champion Rob Van Dam.
 The camera's immediately showed what was distracting Morgan, but nobody could clearly see who it was, although Taz and Mike Tenay believed it to be Hernandez.
 The following week, Hernandez made his official return by attacking Morgan.
 After the attack The Band gave the injured Morgan the rematch he had wanted for the World Tag Team Championship and easily defeated him to retain the title.
-At Slammiversary VIII Morgan defeated Hernandez via disqualification, when Hernandez was disqualified for shoving the referee, when he had gotten enough of him reprimanding him for going after Morgan.
-The following month at Victory Road Morgan was defeated by Hernandez in a Steel Cage match.
+At Slammiversary VIII on June 13, Morgan defeated Hernandez via disqualification, when Hernandez was disqualified for shoving the referee, when he had gotten enough of him reprimanding him for going after Morgan.
+The following month at Victory Road on July 11, Morgan was defeated by Hernandez in a Steel Cage match.